medialab/xan/docs/cmd/separate.md

                            be separated into 'text1', 'text2', etc.).
 If used with --max, the number of names provided must be equal or lower than <n>.
 Cannot be used with --prefix.
+                           Note that you can give some output columns an empty name to skip them altogether from the output.
     --prefix <prefix>      Specify a prefix for the new columns created by the splits.
 By default, no prefix is used and new columns are named before the original column name ('text'